Gair Rhydd

-Gair Rhydd (/cy/, meaning "free word"; stylised as "gair rhydd") is the official student newspaper of Cardiff University.
-During Cardiff University semesters, it publishes a free paper once a fortnight.
-The paper was established in 1972.
-Its sections cover local news, politics, student opinions, entertainment media, campus and Cardiff city life, and sport.
-It also features a Welsh-language section "Taf-od".
+Gair Rhydd (/cy/, meaning "free word"; stylised in lowercase) is the official student newspaper of Cardiff University.
+Gair Rhydd is a member of Cardiff Student Media, and is funded by Cardiff Students' Union (CSU).
+Gair Rhydd is managed by Elaine Morgan, but the editorial team is composed of student volunteers.

+Its sections cover local news, politics, student opinions, entertainment media, sport, and campus and Cardiff city life.
+It also features a Welsh-language section called Taf-od.